totobest/satis-master-plan/src/satis-master-plan.md

 !!! warning
     This alternative does not follow #5 principle.
-    It should not import Rubber as Copper Sheet can be easily produced.
+    It imports Rubber although the regular recipe needs Copper Sheet which can be easily produced.

 https://www.satisfactorytools.com/1.0/production?share=TfUouPOiGpesiNo1p744